 It’s possible you’ve been through several different therapies with your child already, and the thought of beginning the process again is just too much.
 Take a deep breath.
 You have options, and we are here to help you understand them.
 The first step in that process is to understand what your child is facing.

-It is estimated that Autism affects about 1 in 60 children and occurs in every ethnic, racial and economic group.
-Symptoms usually present by the age of 2 or 3 and, while ASD is a lifelong disorder, early detection and intervention can be life-changing.
+It is estimated that Autism affects about 1 in 60 children (1 in 37 boys) and occurs in every ethnic, racial and economic group.
+Symptoms usually present by the age of 2 or 3 and, while ASD can be a lifelong disorder, early detection and intervention can be life-changing with a few children recovering from this diagnosis.
 For this reason, the American Academy of Pediatrics recommends that all children be screened for autism.

 While the exact causes are not known, social and communication issues are at the heart of autism behaviors.

 Although symptoms and their severity vary from individual to individual, most children with Autism display some of the following symptoms:

 If you or your pediatrician suspect that your child displays signs of autism, it is essential to take additional diagnostic steps quickly.
 The early detection and treatment of autism spectrum disorder can mean a world of difference for your child and for you.

 Because Autism Spectrum Disorder has such a wide range of symptoms and severities, there is no one-size-fits-all treatment for your child.
 We know that that fact alone can be daunting.
 You want the best for your child, and that includes the best therapies.
 That’s where we come in.